 Report reveals trends and attitudes of medical professionals

 The Physicians Foundation and physician search firm Merritt Hawkins recently released their 2016 Survey of America’s Physicians — Practice Patterns & Perspectives.
-The study polls 17,236 active physicians on a variety of issues related to the medical profession.
+The study polls 17,236 active physicians on a variety of issues related to being medical professionals.
 Among the findings, they noted:

 - 80% of physicians are overextended or at capacity, with no time to see additional patients.